Published on December 3rd, 2012 | by Best Mattress Brand0

 Best Mattress Brands: Inner Spring Mattresses

-Consumers have reported that the best mattress brands for inner spring mattresses are Sealy, Serta, Simmons, and Spring Air.
+Consumers have reported that the best mattress brands for inner spring mattresses are Sealy, Serta, Simmons, Spring Air, and for the discount-minded, Ikea.
 This is based on a 12,000 person poll, which suggested that about 73% of consumers, who purchased an inner spring mattress, were satisfied.

 Memory Foam Mattresses

-Memory foam mattresses are a polyurethane based mattress.
-Memory foam is a unique type of material which conforms to your body shape to provide maximum comfort and minimal resistance.
+Memory foam mattresses are derived from a polyurethane based material.
+Memory foam is a unique type of foam which conforms to your body shape to provide maximum comfort and minimal resistance.
 This is accomplished by distributing weight evenly across the beds surface, and eliminates painful pressure points common with other mattresses.
 Another added quality is that the sleeper is shielded from the movements on the other side of the bed, as the memory foam shuts out vibrations and movements.

 Best Mattress Brands: Memory Foam

 Consumers have reported that the best memory foam mattress brand was Tempur-Pedic, the most well-known and advertised brand of memory foam.
 In general, over 83% of consumers who purchased a memory foam mattress sited that they were satisfied.
-Both memory foam and air mattresses were concluded to provide a better night’s sleep than innerspring, but memory foam ranked highest overall.
+Memory foam mattresses were concluded to provide a better night’s sleep than innerspring, and memory foam ranked highest overall.

 Best Mattress Brands of 2012 by Reviews

-Here are some of the best mattress brands of the year based on an independent assessment of consumer and third party reviews.
-The reviews largely correlate with Consumer Reports studies, but there are also other highly rated brands able to compete with big names in terms of value and reviews.
+The above chart indicates the best mattress brands of the year based on both sales and Best Mattress Brand’s assessment of consumer and third party reviews.
+The reviews largely correlate with Consumer Reports® studies, but there are also other highly rated brands able to compete with big names in terms of value and reviews.
+Here is an overview of the brands mentioned above:

 Amerisleep distinguishes itself with US-made, plant-based memory foam mattresses.
 Their proprietary BioPur material utilizes natural extracts to replace a majority of petroleum products, and is manufactured with zero emissions and zero VOCs.
 In addition to eliminating the offgassing concern from traditional memory foam, Amerisleep memory foam features a larger cell structure shown to sleep cooler and be more responsive to sleepers.
 Customer ratings for Amerisleep are largely favorable, ranking higher than average for memory foam beds.

-While Sealy has been a traditional inner spring mattress dealer for the better part of it’s history, it has made recent additions to it’s brand by offering both latex mattresses and foam mattresses.
+While Sealy has been a traditional inner spring mattress dealer for the better part of it’s history, it has made recent additions to it’s brand by offering more foam mattresses.
 Their most sold models are the Posturpedic, a line of firmer coil mattresses.
 Their more popular latex model is the SpringFree by Sealy Posturepedic and their foam mattress model is the TrueForm by Sealy Posturpedic.
 Overall Sealy tends to receive ratings on par with average mattress satisfaction.
-The Sealy umbrella also includes Basset and Stearns and Foster.
+The Sealy umbrella also includes Basset and Stearns and Foster, and they corporately partnered with Tempur-pedic.

 Simmons most recognized marketing tactic are the bowling ball commercials and ads, which highlight it’s superiority among spring mattresses when it comes to non motion transference; allowing consumers to toss and turn without affecting their partners.
 They also have a line of latex and memory foam mattresses.
 Simmons most popular line is the Beautyrest collection, which includes a wide range of spring mattresses and more recently, some foam additions as well.